aborroy/search-2616-mitm/README.md

 ## Starting the project

-Review the configuration file in order to add S3 credentials and Docker Image release tags.
+Review the configuration file in order to set Docker Image release tags.

 ```
 $ cat .env